 If you are filing a slip and fall claim, it helps to know about each element in your case.
-There are various elements that go into building a successful case, and as your lawyer, we want to walk you through the legal jargon, giving you a clear understanding of your case.
+There are various elements that go into building a successful case, and as your NJ personal injury attorney, we want to walk you through the legal jargon, giving you a clear understanding of your case.
 We take our time and build the strongest claim possible, so you can put the trauma of your slip and fall injury behind you.

 Does Your Injury Qualify for a Slip and Fall Case?